Reading

 * God Almighty,

-Please help us to walk in Your word, to listen to Jesus, and be as the youngest, the one who serves.
+Please help us to walk in Your word, to listen to Jesus, to be as the youngest, one who serves.

 Please help us be more like Jesus each day.